yusufcodes/beginnerjavascript/readme.md

 - Move any functions to the outside of the object we want to use Prototype on
 - Declare these functions outside of the object, within the Prototype of the object e.g: '*Slider.prototype.nameHere = function() { ... }*'
 - Change any calling methods inside of the object to start with '*this.nameHere*' so the Prototype Lookup can happen and the function can be found

+### Bind, call and apply

+All three of the above are methods which change the scope of which the this keyword is bound to.

+Note: The definition of the this keyword is dependant upon where the function is called, **not** where the function is defined.

+#### Bind

+.bind(): Set a function with the 'this' keyword equal to whatever is passed in as an argument.
+This will **return** a function which you need to call yourself (unlike call and apply).

+Additional arguments to bind: Aside from the first one which is always what we want to bind 'this' to, any added arguments 'line up' with corresponding arguments in the function.

+#### Call and Apply
+These two methods work the same as bind but will actually **call** the function for you.

+**Difference between Call and Apply - FROM MDN:**
+*While the syntax of this function (apply) is almost identical to that of call(), the fundamental difference is that call() accepts an **argument list**, while apply() accepts a **single array of arguments**.*

+.call(): Works **exactly the same** as bind but will **run the method for you**.

+.apply(): Works **exactly the same** as call, but accepts a **single array of arguments**.